OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 # Business case redesign GXF
-We want to strengthen GXF's position as an opensource IOT data collection platform.
+We want to strengthen GXF's position as an opensource IOT device management and data collection platform.
 This will require us to rethink the way GXF is developed and designed.

 Here, we will describe the new ways we want to work and the reasoning behind it.